LoneWalker7998/SnapShare/README.md

-# PeerLink - P2P File Sharing Application
+# SnapShare - P2P File Sharing Application

 PeerLink is a peer-to-peer file sharing application that allows users to share files directly between devices using a simple invite code system.